 If you live in a built-up town like where we are in Slough, you will have plenty of options.

 The key thing to stress here is not to just choose the ‘school next door’ just because of convenience.

 Although tempting, your choice should be made based on all of the other factors discussed in this blog.

-It is common for Martial Arts Schools in a more densely populated area to charge more.
+It is common for the cost of Martial Arts Schools in a more densely populated area to be more.
 This is mostly due to higher overheads, particularly for paying rent for the hall, studio, or Dojo (Martial Arts practice area).

 In towns and cities, you will also find an array of different Martial Arts styles and offerings, so you may be spoilt for choice.

 For Martial Arts Schools, having other ones so close by, can either make or break them.
 It can often force them to up their customer service and offering, so you, the student, receive a better experience.